NightWatchman/auto-delete-bucket/README.md

 The bucket can be configured with any of the [standard CDK Bucket Properties](https://awslabs.github.io/aws-cdk/refs/_aws-cdk_aws-s3.html#bucketprops-interface).

+If `removalPolicy: RemovalPolicy.DESTROY` is used, the bucket will be emptied and deleted when the stack is destroyed. if `removalPolicy: RemovalPolicy.RETAIN` is used, the bucket will not be emptied, and will be orphaned when the stack is destroyed.

 ## Requirements

 - This is designed to work with AWS CDK but feel free to borrow the code if you want to create the custom CF resource some other way.